 Don’t worry, I’m not going to repeat that joke.
 Like I said, it’s funny once, and once only.

 Let’s have a closer look at Frankie.
 Among the Goolies, Frankie is basically a big kid, prone to accidentally breaking things and saying ‘golly jeepers’.
-Though the most physically imposing of the three, he’s often shown wearing child’s pajamas or (in one instance) a Little Red Riding Hood outfit.
+Though the most physically imposing of the three, he’s often shown wearing a child’s pajamas or (in one instance) a Little Red Riding Hood outfit.
 Occasionally, he wears a red superhero costume with a purple cape and becomes Super Ghoul.
 His big running gag is being struck by lightning and intoning ‘Thanks, I needed that’.
-Much like Herman Munster, Frankie has a pet dinosaur/dragon thing, called Rover, but since this is animation he can actually interact with it.
+Much like Herman Munster, Frankie has a pet dinosaur/dragon thing.
+Unlike Herman, Frankie is an animation so he can actually interact with his pet.

 Physically, Frankie is presented in a similar way to the Monster in the late Universal days.
 That is, he’s big, strong, slow and basically indestructible.
 The unusual thing about Frankie – as film and TV representations of Frankenstein’s Monster go – is that he’s repeatedly depicted as having an entirely mechanical internal structure, more like a robot than the charnel-house reverent we all know and love.
 I suppose that this is intended to make him less frightening, but it has the weird side effect of making him vulnerable to magnets – or more accurately, vulnerable to physical comedy involving magnets.